precice/precice.github.io_old/03-features.md

 ## Features

 ### General
 + preCICE is cross-plattform.
-While we mostly test on Lunix, preCICE has also been succesfully used on Windowns and MAC
+While we mostly test on Linux, preCICE has also been succesfully used on Windowns and MAC
 + Scalability for most features has been shown up to 10,000 cores

 ### Steering
-+ Minimal invasive high-level API in C, C++, Fortran90/95, Fortran2003, and Python
++ Minimally-invasive high-level API in C, C++, Fortran90/95, Fortran2003, and Python
 + Parallel or sequential coupling between 2 or more coupling participants, configurable at run-time
 + Timestep size can be set by either participant or by preCICE
 + Subcycling